Dr. Radosław Kowalski with prestigious CINEA support

 Required documents:

-• copy of a diploma of higher education and obtaining a doctoral degree,
+• copy of higher education diploma,

 • CV,